Why Is Starbucks So Popular?

 Starbucks opened its first store in 1971 and began to expand beyond Seattle in 1987.
 Coffee connoisseurs were rare in the United States at the time, and espresso was rarely found outside Italian restaurants.

-Very few people even knew the difference between espresso and drip coffee.
-In eateries and donut shops across the country, people drank coffee weakly brewed in large batches.
+In the past, there was a lack of awareness regarding the distinction between espresso and drip coffee.
+In countless eateries and donut shops throughout the country, people would consume coffee that was weakly brewed in large quantities.

 But a new generation of Americans grew up with Starbucks as the best alternative to the coffee of their grandparents’ generation.
 Many critics are not big fans of Starbucks over-roasted beans, but the coffee is good enough for most people.